 Hiring skilled deaf or hard-of-hearing individuals can give your business a competitive advantage by adding important diversity to your organization.
 These resources provide employers with strategies and best practices to attract, interview, hire, and create an inclusive work environment for deaf and hard-of-hearing employees.

 These resources are offered in support of a Writing in the Disciplines approach to improving student writing and “writing to learn.”

 The resources presented here are considered especially fitting to use in the mathematics education of deaf and hard-of-hearing students.

-STEM fields, are hot career fields right now.
+STEM fields continue to provide significant opportunities for career growth, and above median compensation as compared to many other fields.
 These webpages provide information on the various types of jobs students might expect to find in select STEM fields.